On the affine invariant of simple hypersemitoric systems: Introduction

 Next we need to study hypersemitoric systems exhibiting only a pleat/swallowtail: \begin{theorem} Let $(M,\omega,F=(J,H))$ be a hypersemitoric system exhibiting only a pleat/swallowtail.
 Then making suitable choices of action coordinates one can associate with $(M,\omega,F=(J,H))$ an affine invariant.
 In particular no choice of cut is necessary. \end{theorem} This is proven in Section \ref{s.pleat}.
 In particular: \begin{itemize} \item Figure \ref{f.panelswallowtail} shows the affine invariant for a hypersemitoric system containing a single pleat/swallowtail. \end{itemize}

-On the way towards defining an affine invariant for a general hypersemitoric system we came across interesting, formally non-hypersemitoric examples.
-Here "formally" means that there exists degenerate non-parabolic singular points as the only obstruction for being hypersemitoric.
+On the way towards defining an affine invariant for a simple hypersemitoric system we came across interesting, formally nonhypersemitoric examples.
+Here "formally" means that there exist degenerate nonparabolic singular points as the only obstruction for being hypersemitoric.
 If one wants to further extend the affine invariant to more classes of integrable systems, it is important to understand these examples.
 Let us call these examples a \textit{system exhibiting a line of curled tori}, see Definition \ref{d.lineofcurledtori}. \begin{proposition} Let $(M,\omega,F=(J,H))$ be a system exhibiting a line of curled tori.
 Let $C_0$ denote the set of critical values of rank $0$ of the system.
 If $F(M)\backslash C_0$ is simply connected then by making a suitable choice of action coordinates one can associate an affine invariant with the system.
-Furthermore, no choice of cuts is needed. \end{proposition} This is the content of Proposition \ref{p.generalizedcurledtori}.
-Furthermore, we compute the affine invariant of a system exhibiting a line of curled tori for two examples, see Figure \ref{f.polytopecurledtori} and Figure \ref{f.gridmicroflap}. \begin{itemize} \item Figure \ref{f.polytopecurledtori} shows the affine invariant for a system exhibiting line of curled tori connecting to a single degenerate value. \item Figure \ref{f.gridmicroflap} shows the affine invariant for a a system exhibiting a line of curled tori connecting to a so called generalized flap. \end{itemize}
+Furthermore, no choice of cuts is necessary. \end{proposition} This is the content of Proposition \ref{p.generalizedcurledtori}.
+Furthermore, we compute the affine invariant of a system exhibiting a line of curled tori for two examples, see Figure \ref{f.polytopecurledtori} and Figure \ref{f.gridmicroflap}. \begin{itemize} \item Figure \ref{f.polytopecurledtori} shows the affine invariant for a system exhibiting a line of curled tori connecting to a single degenerate value. \item Figure \ref{f.gridmicroflap} shows the affine invariant for a system exhibiting a line of curled tori connecting to the image of a generalized flap. \end{itemize}